An e-resident’s digital identity card gives foreign citizens safe access to the Estonian e-services.

 - costs and payments not related to business.

-Income tax is assessed monthly, thus taxable income must be declared monthly whenever profits are distributed or other taxable expenses are incurred.
+Income tax is assessed monthly, thus taxable amount must be declared (form TSD with Annexes) monthly (by the 10th day of the month following the payment) whenever profits are distributed or other taxable expenses are incurred.

 Avoidance of double taxation

-If an e-resident natural person receives employment income from an Estonian resident company, from work done while staying in Estonia, the income will be taxable by with employment taxes in Estonia.
-If and when the work is done outside Estonia, employment income of ane-resident as a non-resident will not be taxable in Estonia.
+If an e-resident natural person receives employment income from an Estonian resident company, from work done while staying in Estonia, the income will be taxable by employment taxes in Estonia.
+If and when the work is done outside Estonia, employment income of an e-resident as a non-resident will not be taxable in Estonia.

 In Estonia, employer has the main obligation to declare and pay all taxes from wages and other employment income at the moment of payment already.
 Usually the employee only has to submit tax return to get refund because of additional allowances available for the whole income of a calendar year.